-(3) Before the clerk is authorized to issue a certificate of admission to the applicant, the applicant must:

-(A) sign the prescribed oath;

-(B) sign the roll of attorneys; and

-(C) pay an attorney admission fee of \$250.00 made payable to Clerk, District Court of Guam.

-(4) Any attorney so admitted and any attorney previously admitted who would now be eligible for admission under subsection (a) of this Rule shall be deemed to be an active member of the Bar of this Court.

-(c) Attorneys for the United States.
-Any full-time United States Attorney, Assistant United States Attorney, Federal Public Defender and Assistant Federal Public Defender and any attorney who is employed or retained by the United States or its agencies and is representing the United States or any of its officers or agencies, who is a member in good standing of, and eligible to practice before, the bar of any United States Court or of the highest court of any State, or of any Territory or Insular Possession of the United States and who is of good moral character, may practice in this Court in any matter on behalf of the attorney's employer in the attorney's official capacity, without petition for admission pursuant to 17.1 (a) and (b).
-Attorneys so permitted to practice in this Court are subject to the jurisdiction of the Court with respect to their conduct to the same extent as members of the bar of this Court.
+- (3) Before the clerk is authorized to issue a certificate of admission to the applicant, the applicant must: - (A) sign the prescribed oath; - (B) sign the roll of attorneys; and - (C) pay an attorney admission fee fixed by the Judicial Conference of the United States, together with an assessment in an amount to be set by the Court, made payable to Clerk, District Court of Guam. - (4) Any attorney so admitted and any attorney previously admitted who would now be eligible for admission under subsection (a) of this Rule shall be deemed to be an active member of the Bar of this Court. - (c) Attorneys for the United States.
+Any full-time United States Attorney, Assistant United States Attorney, Federal Public Defender and Assistant Federal Public Defender and any attorney who is employed or retained by the United States or its agencies and is representing the United States or any of its officers or agencies, who is a member in good standing of, and eligible to practice before, the bar of any United States Court or of the highest court of any State, or of any Territory or Insular Possession of the United States and who is of good moral character, may practice in this Court in any matter on behalf of the attorney's employer in the attorney's official capacity, without petition for admission pursuant to